Gateway Arch: Railroad agreement (1949–1958)

 On July 7, 1949, in Mayor Joseph Darst's office, city officials chose the Levee-Tunnel plan, rousing JNEMA members who held that the decision had been pressed through when Smith was away on vacation.
 Darst notified Secretary of the Interior Julius Krug of the city's selection.
-Krug planned to meet with Smith and JNEM but canceled the meeting and resigned on November 11.
+Krug planned to meet with Smith and JNEMA but canceled the meeting and resigned on November 11.
 His successor, Oscar L. Chapman, rescheduled the meeting for December 5 in Washington with delegates from the city government, JNEMA, railroad officials, and Federal government.
 A day after the conference, they ratified a memorandum of understanding about the plan: "The five tracks on the levee would be replaced by three tracks, one owned by the Missouri Pacific Railroad (MPR) and two by the Terminal Railroad Association of St. Louis (TRRA) proceeding through a tunnel not longer than 3,000 feet.
 The tunnel would be approximately fifty feet west of the current elevated line."
 It would also have an overhead clearance of 18 ft, lower than the regular requirement of 22 ft.
-Chapman approved the document on December 22, 1949, and JNEM garnered the approval of the Missouri Public Service Commission on August 7, 1952.
+Chapman approved the document on December 22, 1949, and JNEMA garnered the approval of the Missouri Public Service Commission on August 7, 1952.

 Efforts to appropriate congressional funds began in January 1950 but were delayed until 1953 by the Korean War's depletion of federal funds.

 In August 1953, Secretary of the Interior Fred A. Seaton declared that the Department of the Interior and the railroads should finalize the agreement on the new route.
 In October, NPS and the TRRA decided that the TRRA would employ a surveyor endorsed by Spotts "to survey, design, estimate, and report on" the expenses of shifting the tracks.
 They chose Alfred Benesch and Associates, which released its final report on May 3, 1957.
 The firm estimated that the two proposals would cost more than expected: more than $11 million and $14 million, respectively.
 NPS director Conrad Wirth enjoined Saarinen to make small modifications to the design.
 In October, Saarinen redrafted the plans, suggesting: